-Romania's national airline Tarom as well as most European Airlines
+Romania's national airline Tarom as well as all major European Airlines

 are offering flights from cities in Western and Central Europe to

-Arad, Bacau, Bucharest, Cluj, Craiova, Oradea, Sibiu, Targu Mures and Timisoara are also
+Arad, Bacau, Bucharest, Cluj, Constanta, Craiova, Oradea, Sibiu, Targu Mures and Timisoara are also

-connected with cities in Europe by low-cost airlines
+connected with cities in Europe by European airlines

-such Air Berlin, Blue Air, Carpat Air, Niki and Wizz Air.
+such Air Berlin, Austrian Airlines, Blue Air and Wizz Air.

-Traveling by train from other European countries to Romania takes from 6 hours (Budapest to Timisoara) to about 46 hours (London to Bucharest).
+Traveling by train from other European countries to Romania takes from four hours (Budapest to Arad or to Oradea) to about 30 hours (Paris to Bucharest).

-Most train tickets allow several stopovers en route so train travel can be an affordable and relaxing way to include Romania in a European trip.
+As most train tickets allow several stopovers en route, train travel can be an affordable and relaxing way to include Romania in a European trip.

 First and second-class sleepers are available for journeys longer than 10 hours and for overnight trains.